-The Board of Directors has overall responsibility for supervising the management of CPAB's activities and affairs.
-The Board has established an Audit Committee and a Human Resources and Governance Committee as standing committees.
+The Board of Directors has overall responsibility for supervising the management of CPAB's activities and affairs, and has established a Risk and Audit Committee and a Human Resources and Governance Committee as standing committees to support this oversight.

 CPAB has developed